This is it, folks - the latest update to the desktop cousin to the world’s most famous mobile operating system.

 Now open iBooks on your Mac, and you’ll realise that there’s something wrong about reading in landscape on a laptop.
 Still, maybe we’re in a minority, and the Rest Of The World is punching the air at Mac iBook’s arrival.

-It’ll tap into your Apple Contacts book to make finding someone really fast.
+Maps will tap into your Apple Contacts book to make finding someone really fast.
 And if you’re checking out directions on your sofa in the evening, you can send them through to your iPad or iPhone for the trip in the morning.
-Makes you wonder why it wasn’t there before.
+It's so natural that it makes you wonder why it wasn’t there before.

-But although it’s a tidy addition to the OS, it’s unlikely make us ditch Google Maps as our main way of finding stuff - especially after its recent upgrade transformed it from good to glorious.
+But although Maps is a tidy addition to the OS, it’s unlikely to make us ditch Google Maps as our main way of finding stuff - especially after Google's recent upgrade took it from good to glorious.